 The day of your in-home session:

 Your newborn session will be most likely start anywhere between 10am and 2pm.
-My sessions last anywhere from 1-1.5 hours in length and allow for normal interruptions such as feeding and changes.
+My sessions last about 1.5 hours in length and allow for normal interruptions such as feeding and changes.

 The day of your session, try to keep your newborn awake for 1-2 hours before the session.
+This is an important step in order to get those sleepy, individual images of your baby.
 I suggest a little bit of play time, a bath, and then dress them loosely in a onesie or a swaddle and feed them.
 If you start feeding right as our session is about to start, this may be a great time to do breastfeeding shots if you are up for them.
 The end of the session may also be a good time as you may be more comfortable with me and the camera by then.
 In order to ensure that your little one is comfortable and sleepy during the session, it is also preferable to keep your home a few degrees warmer than normal.

 What to wear for your lifestyle newborn session